-- What if a staff member or another adult informs you of a reportable allegation? - When speaking with a child or young person, it is important to remember that if they have decided to speak to you, then there is a good chance they trust you. - Give the child or young person your full attention. - Listen calmly and empathically. - Reassure the child or young person that it is right to tell. - Accept the child or young person will disclose only what they are comfortable disclosing and recognise the bravery/strength of the child for talking about something that is difficult. - Let the child or young person take their time. - Let the child or young person use their own words. - Don't make promises you can't keep. - 3.
-Tell the child or young person what you plan to do next.
+- 2. When speaking with a child or young person, it is important to remember that if they have decided to speak to you, then there is a good chance they trust you. - Give the child or young person your full attention. - Listen calmly and empathically. - Reassure the child or young person that it is right to tell. - disclosing and recognise the bravery/strength of the child for talking about something that is difficult. - Let the child or young person take their - Let the child or young person use their own words. - Don't make promises you can't keep.

+to do next.